-The frequency of meetings will have been agreed and recorded in the project management plan.
+The frequency of meetings will have been agreed upon and recorded in the project management plan.
 The exact timing depends on the project size: larger projects may have fewer and less frequent top-level meetings, but more meetings of managers at intermediate levels.
 Meetings can be timed to coincide with significant project events such as the completion of a particular project phase or stage (that is, a milestone) or other, external, triggers such as requirements for financial approvals.

 Items for the agenda are similar to those for team meetings.
 The summary report described above, from the project manager to the board, is circulated prior to the meeting.
-The board is authorised to decide upon any necessary corrective action arising from progress information.
+The board is authorized to decide upon any necessary corrective action arising from progress information.
 This is fed back down the reporting chain and thus completes the reporting cycle.

 Programme board/steering committee meetings